jurgenheine/com.tuya.cloud/README.md

 	- Ledstrip
 	- Garage door opener status
 	- Switch with energy monitoring

+## Unknown if device is supported
+- Siren
+- Doorcontact

 ## Known bugs
 - State not correct reported to homey